Seeking Brexit deal, EU eyes compromise on Irish border

 BRUSSELS (Reuters) - European Union negotiators see the outline of a compromise on the Irish border issue which is holding up Brexit talks, EU sources told Reuters on Thursday, raising hopes that a new British offer could unlock a deal.

-Prime Minister Theresa May has promised new proposals and sketchy details seen so far have found a tentative welcome in Brussels.
+Prime Minister Theresa May has promised new proposals and sketchy details seen so far have found a tentative welcome in Brussels as the sides push for a deal with 176 days to Brexit.

 “This is a step in the right direction,” said one EU source close to the negotiations.
 “It makes finding a compromise possible.”